gongahkia/yuho/doc/future.md

         * What other elements of a statute can I break up and specify logic within?
     * rethink Yuho's syntax to be more specific toward Criminal Law *(examine statutes within the Penal Code, what should we be representing?)*
     * can I represent detailed evaluation of a struct instance that includes BOTH the base definition *(eg. s415)* AND its detailed applications *(eg. s416-420)* within the same flowchart?

+7. More development on fault element, physical element, defences
+    * Further integrate the composite elements of Actus reus and Mens rea into Yuho's syntax and diagramatic representation?
+        * Fault element
+            * INTENTION
+            * KNOWLEDGE
+            * RASHNESS
+            * NEGLIGENCE
+        * Physical element
+            * CAUSATION
+            * CONCURRENCE
+            * AUTOMATISM
+            * ILLEGAL OMISSION
+    * Include general and specific defences?
+       * Shelve discussion of defences for now and add it below to future.md as additional thing to consider but inconsequential since statutes by default don't specify the defences of an offence
+       * Perhaps can include it within the flowchart
+    * Refer to Criminal Law notes google doc from Azfir's structure of inquiry as required

 ## Feedback